By John R. Barrows

 A Brilliant Young Student

 On May 24, 1894, Theodore Dwight Parsons was born in LaCrosse, Wisconsin, the first son of Minnie and the Reverend Dwight Parsons.
 His father was born in Alabama and by the time of Theodore’s birth was employed as a minister in LaCrosse.
 In 1901, when Ted Parsons was seven, the family re-settled in Shrewsbury, N.J.
 His father was pastor of the Presbyterian Church in Shrewsbury, on Sycamore Avenue, near the famous Shrewsbury crossroads.
-He had a younger brother, Reginald, and a younger sister, Margaret.
+He had a younger brother, Reginald, and a younger sister, Miriam.

 In 1910, Parsons graduated Red Bank High School at age 15.
 Thinking him too young for college, Rev. Parsons enrolled Ted in a post-graduate course at Long Branch High School where he finished a four-year program in Greek in 19 months.
 He attended Princeton University, where he studied aviation and played quarterback for the football team.
 His brother Reginald also attended Princeton and likewise studied aviation.